hansake/CPM_tools/devtools/Whitesmiths/cross_compiler/README.md

 Functions with variable arguments must be modified to use the va_ macros in <stdarg.h>.
 The original Whitesmiths code assumes a straight linear placement of arguments on the stack.

-A major problem seems to be that routines that returns pointers and are not specified before they are used will return a 32 bit int instead of a 64 bit pointer, this will cause a core dump when the truncated pointer is used.
+A major problem seems to be that functions that returns pointers and are not specified before they are used will return a 32 bit int instead of a 64 bit pointer, this will cause a core dump when the truncated pointer is used.